Alexander Sample: Priesthood

 In 1994, Sample entered the Pontifical University of St. Thomas Aquinas (Angelicum), earning a Licentiate of Canon Law in 1996.

 After returning to Marquette in 1996, Sample was named chancellor of the diocese and pastor of St. Christopher Parish in Marquette.
 He also served as a member of the college of consultors, as director of ministry personnel services and of ongoing formation of priests, and diocesan chaplain to the Knights of Columbus.
 Within the marriage tribunal, Sample served as judge, adjutant judicial vicar, defender of the bond, and promoter of justice.
-He was also director of the Bishop Baraga Association and vice-postulator of the cause of beatification for Bishop Frederic Baraga, a 19th century missionary to Native Americans in the Upper Midwest.
+He was also director of the Bishop Baraga Association and vice-postulator of the cause of beatification for Bishop Frederic Baraga, a 19th-century missionary to Native Americans in the Upper Midwest.

 Bishop of Marquette

 On December 13, 2005, Sample was appointed the twelfth bishop of the Diocese of Marquette by Pope Benedict XVI.
 He received his episcopal consecration on January 25, 2006, from Cardinal Adam Maida, with Bishops James Garland and Mark Schmitt serving as co-consecrators.
-At the time of his consecration, Sample was the youngest Catholic bishop in the United States and the first to be born in the 1960's.
+At the time of his consecration, Sample was the youngest Catholic bishop in the United States and the first to be born in the 1960s.
 He selected as his episcopal motto: "Vultum Christi contemplari", meaning "To contemplate the face of Christ".

 On October 7, 2007, at the invitation of Archbishop Raymond Burke, Sample attended the Red Mass at the Cathedral Basilica of St. Louis, delivering the homily.

 In July 2012, Sample ordained five seminarians to the diaconate, and ten new subdeacons.
 These new subdeacons include five from the United States for the Institute of Christ the King Sovereign Priest.

 Archbishop of Portland

 On January 29, 2013, Sample was appointed by Pope Benedict XVI as archbishop of the Archdiocese of Portland, succeeding the retiring Archbishop John Vlazny.
 He was the last American residential bishop appointed during the pontificate of Benedict XVI.
-Sample was installed on April 2, 2013 at the Chiles Center Arena on the campus of the University of Portland.
+Sample was installed on April 2, 2013, at the Chiles Center Arena on the campus of the University of Portland.

 In August 2018, Sample acknowledged the history of sexual abuse crimes committed by clergy in the archdiocese, which he described as an "institutional and spiritual" failure, and issued an apology.

 In May 2018, Sample directed that Catholics attending Mass in the archdiocese must kneel after chanting the Lamb of God until they receive communion.